w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 The MM Task Force supports the deliverables of the [Accessible Platform Architectures Working Group](/about/groups/apawg/).

-For details of the current work, see the [MM Task Force wiki](https://github.com/w3c/maturity-model/wiki).
-(Nothing here.
-Is there another document in GitHub we should link to instead?)
+For details of the current work, see the [Maturity Model GitHub repository](https://github.com/w3c/maturity-model/).

 ## Contribute to the work